 Take the Pass Plus

-If you’ve recently passed your test, then consider spending a few more hours investing in the Pass Plus qualification.
-This is designed to help drivers improve their skills and drive more safely; and, many insurers offer a discount to people who’ve had the lessons, which cover six types of driving: In town; In all weathers; On rural roads; At night; On dual carriageways; On motorways.
+If you’ve recently passed your test, consider spending a few more hours investing in the Pass Plus qualification.
+This is designed to help drivers improve their skills and drive more safely.
+Many insurers offer a discount to people who’ve had the lessons, which cover six types of driving:

 Check out pay-as-you-drive policies

-A telematics, or ‘pay-as-you-drive’ insurance policy, involves fitting a device to your vehicle allowing the insurer to see how well you drive – whether you speed, drive at dangerous times, brake suddenly, take corners sharply, that kind of thing.
-Safer drivers earn discounts, but premiums can rise as well as fall depending on your driving.
+A telematics, or ‘pay-as-you-drive’ insurance policy, involves fitting a device to your vehicle allowing the insurer to see how well you drive.
+It monitors whether you speed, drive at dangerous times, brake suddenly, take corners sharply, that kind of thing.
+Safer drivers earn discounts, but premiums can rise as well as fall, depending on your driving.

 Remember, cheapest isn’t everything

 The thing with any insurance policy is that cheapest is not always best.
 You need to find the cheapest price for the right cover for you, not the cheapest policy overall.
-So if you need a courtesy car, legal advice, a low excess or any other addition that adds to the cost of your policy then it’s worth paying a little extra for it.
+If you need a courtesy car, legal advice, a low excess, or any other addition that adds to the cost of your policy, it’s worth paying a little extra for it.